top of page

 When you’re preparing to sell your home in Spokane, closing costs can sometimes take sellers by surprise.
 These are the various fees and expenses that must be settled before ownership transfers to the buyer — and while some are fixed, others depend on your home’s price and local market conditions.
 Learn the closing costs when selling a house in Spokane.

 Closing costs are the collective expenses sellers pay at the end of a real estate transaction.
-In Spokane, these typically range between 6% and 10% of your home’s sale price, which includes real estate fees, title insurance, escrow charges, excise tax, and prorated items such as utilities or HOA dues.
+In Spokane, these typically range between 6% and 10% of your home’s sale price, including potential real estate commissions (if applicable), title insurance, escrow fees, excise tax, and prorated items like utilities or HOA dues.

 Spokane Seller Closing Costs You Should Expect